 Each conformance requirement is given a unique ID comprised of a letter (M – MANDATORY; S – SHOULD; O – OPTIONAL), an identifier for the topic to which it relates, and a unique ID within that topic.
 (Producers and consumers might use these IDs to report error conditions.)
 Mandatory requirements are those stated with the normative terms “shall”, “shall not”, or any of their normative equivalents.
 Should requirements are those stated with the normative terms “should”, “should not”, or any of their normative equivalents.
 Optional requirements are those stated with the normative terms “can”, “cannot”, “might”, “might not”, or any of their normative equivalents.

-[Example: Package implementers shall not map logical item name(s) mapped to the Content Types stream in a ZIP archive to a part name.
+[Example: Package implementers shall not map logical item name(s) mapped to the Media Types stream in a ZIP archive to a part name.
 [M3.11] end example]

-Each Part of this multi-part standard has its own conformance clause, as appropriate.
-The term conformance class is used to disambiguate conformance within different Parts of this multi-part standard.
-This Part of ISO/IEC 29500 has only one conformance class, OPC (that is, Open Packaging Conventions).

 A document is of conformance class OPC if it obeys all syntactic constraints specified in this Part of ISO/IEC 29500.

 OPC conformance is purely syntactic.